BobPXX/Technical-notes/README.md

   - cuDNN is CUDA Deep Neural Network library, belonging to CUDA Libraries

 #### Notes
 - Most of Torch functionality directly work upon on CUDA Driver.
-That is why through [Forward Compatible Upgrade], latest Torch version can partially work.
+That is why through [Forward Compatible Upgrade](https://zenn.dev/yuyakato/articles/f93b35d269d245), latest Torch version can partially work.
 - For Custom C++ and CUDA Extensions (e.g., python setup.py build develop), Runtime is used.
 The Toolkit and Driver must be compatible.
 - Cudatoolkit installed with conda/pip package is only partial Libraries (without Runtime), incomplete.
 - Some commands: